Salaam Bombay!: Plot

 Meanwhile, Krishna, as well as working at the tea stall, works odd jobs to save some money and help Chillum, who cannot survive without drugs, especially after being sacked by Baba after a disastrous interview with a foreign journalist.
 Eventually, one of these odd jobs costs Krishna his job at the tea stall.
 To get more money, Krishna and his pals rob an elderly Parsi man by breaking into his house in broad daylight.
-Krishna eventually finds out that the money he had saved eventually has been stolen by Chillum for drugs, which he had overdosed on fatally.
+Krishna eventually finds out that the money he had saved has been stolen by Chillum for drugs, which Chillum had overdosed on and died.

 One night, while returning home from work with friends, Krishna and Manju are apprehended by the police and taken to a juvenile home.
-Eventually, Krishna escapes and goes back to his world.
+Krishna escapes and goes back to his world.
 He finds that a new recruit in Baba's drug business has taken Chillum's place and name.
 Krishna meets Sola Saal and tries to convince her to run away with him.
 She reveals that she is charmed by Baba and no longer interested in Krishna; she is driven away to service her first 'client'.
-Meanwhile, Rekha is told that the authorities will not release their daughter, because the mother is a prostitute.
+Meanwhile, Rekha is told that the authorities will not release their daughter because the mother is a prostitute.
 An angry Rekha decides to leave Baba, but Baba beats her in retaliation.
 She is saved by the timely intervention of Krishna who, in a fit of rage, kills Baba and attempts to run away with her, but they become separated in a parade honoring Ganesh.
-The film ends with a slow zoom in to Krishna's dejected face.
+The film ends with a slow zoom in on Krishna's dejected face.